zushenyan/Workstation/README.md

 * support [esLint](http://eslint.org/).
 * No image minifying.
 * No image inlining for html.
-* Redundant js files in `dist/css` produced by Webpack when processing css are annoying.
+* Redundant js files in `dist/css` are annoying(which are produced by Webpack when processing css).